sambaiz/cdkbot/README.md

 # cdkbot

-cdkbot offers Pull Request based AWS CDK operation.
+cdkbot offers AWS CDK operation on Pull Request.
 Currently only GitHub is supported.

 ## Operations